yoninazarathy/MathematicalEngineeringDeepLearning/README.md

 # MathematicalEngineeringDeepLearning
 Material for The Mathematical Engineering of Deep Learning.
-See https://deeplearningmath.org
+See the book content on https://deeplearningmath.org.

+This is the source code used for creating figures and tables in the book.

-### Chapter 1 Figures
+### Chapter 1
 | Figure  | Topic       | Source Code  |
 | ------- | ----------- | -----------  |
 | 1.1     | Fast.ai example | [Python Google Colab](https://colab.research.google.com/drive/1YOjnlAqY71PspLn0QzoYl5SmcEmXr4GP?usp=sharing) |